Garrus Vakarian: Mass Effect 3

-Unless a save was imported from 2 where Garrus died, he will appear again as a squadmate in Mass Effect 3.
-After the events of 2, Garrus is revealed to have contacted his father and told him about the Reaper threat; his father proceeded to lobby for more defences to be made to prepare for them, which resulted Garrus being put in charge of a "Reaper task force".
+Unless a save was imported from Mass Effect 2 where Garrus died, he will appear again as a squadmate in Mass Effect 3.
+After the events of the second game, Garrus is revealed to have contacted his father and told him about the Reaper threat; his father proceeded to lobby for more defenses, which resulted in Garrus being put in charge of a "Reaper task force".
 After the player begins the mission on the turian planet Palaven's moon to find Primarch Fedorian, they encounter Garrus advising the turians on how to defeat the attacking Reapers.
 Garrus joins the squad, and can from then on be found in the Normandy talking to other crew members and interacted with.
-Like the second game, a female Shepard may pursue a romance with him, but the romance requires an imported save where Garrus was romanced in 2.
+Like the second game, a female Shepard may pursue a romance with him, but the romance requires an imported save where Garrus was romanced in Mass Effect 2.

-Mass Effect: Andromeda

-While Garrus does not physically appear in Mass Effect: Andromeda, he is referenced briefly in passing.
-Through a sidequest, the player can unlock Alec Ryder's encrypted memories and observe a conversation between Alec Ryder and Castis Vakarian.
-During the conversation, Castis references his son's adventures with Commander Shepard and expresses his concern that the Reapers may indeed be a real threat.

 In other media

 Mass Effect: Homeworlds

 Garrus is the focus of Mass Effect: Homeworlds' third issue, a comic series dedicated to starring a different Mass Effect 3 squadmate in each issue.